Bodycam footage shows shooting that killed Las Vegas police officer - NewsBreak

 Bodycam footage shows shooting that killed Las Vegas police officer

 Despite being mortally wounded, Officer Truong Thai returned fire as he laid on the ground.
 The suspect -- Tyson Hampton, 24, of Las Vegas -- was arrested several blocks away after the pre-dawn shooting on Oct.
-13, according to the Las Vegas Metropolitan Police Department.
+13, the Las Vegas Metropolitan Police Department said.

 "The blue vehicle that Hampton was driving doesn't just accelerate and try to leave the area.
 He's driving very slowly as he fires back at the officers and the citizens on the street," Las Vegas Police Assistant Sheriff Andy Walsh said during a press conference on Monday, while playing videos from both officers' body-worn cameras.

-"The tragic part about this is (that) from the evidence, this defendant was being investigated for a misdemeanor," Clark County District Attorney Steve Wolfson told reporters.
-"That's why it's a sad day.
+"The tragic part about this is (that) from the evidence, this defendant was being investigated for a misdemeanor," Clark County District Attorney Steve Wolfson told reporters on Oct.
+14. "That's why it's a sad day.
 It didn't have to happen.
 This officer didn’t have to lose his life."

 As Hampton begins to drive away, Thai walks backward to his patrol vehicle while Gillihan walks toward Hampton's car.
 Hampton then points a gun out of the driver's side window and unleashes a barrage of bullets, striking his mother-in-law and Thai, who was wearing a ballistic vest.
 Both officers fire back as Hampton drives away from the area, as seen in their bodycam videos.